User Guide

 ShortcutAction

-+KGlobal search — search across signals, opportunities, specs, and customers
++KGlobal search — jump to any entity: signals, opportunities, specs, features, decisions, meetings, competitors, customers, and companies

 +NCreate new signal